basilstotz/thymiosuite-setup/README.md

 ### Build the package

+Note: You do not need to build this package, just take the one in this repo!

 ```
 $ git clone https://github.com/basilstotz/thymiosuite-setup.git
 $ cd tyhmiosuite-setup
 $ make
 ```
-Note: It is not a real Debian package, it's just an installer alike checkinstall.
+This is not a real Debian package, it's just an installer alike checkinstall.